nullivex/apx/README.md

 **Note** the instance will be `null` by default when APX has either yet to be started or after being stopped.

+## Request and Response Objects

+In APX the request and response objects create the common layer that translators iterate.
+They are instances of [object-manage](https://github.com/snailjs/object-manage) and expose all the available methods.
+These objects, however, **are not streams**.
+This is a limitation in some cases but it is the only to make the call stack for middleware usable.

+Nearly all API servers implement commands and it is up to the translator to supply any uploaded files which should be written to temporary files using a tool like [formiddable](https://github.com/felixge/node-formidable).
+After that the action can direct the file to the correct location or transfer it to a storage cluster.

+The request and response objects support a file object that points to an incoming temporary file or a file that should be streamed to a file.

+If there is a situation where file support is more important than command support then raw stream iteration should be implemented in the translator.
+It is easy to take existing translators and modify them in userspace.

 ## Changelog

+### 0.6.0
+* Request objects now implement the file object
+* Response objects now implement the file object
+* Response.send() deprecated in favor of the existing **object-manage** functions
+* In order to support pre and post middleware translators need to fire the Response.render() method and then send the rendered response to their client

 ### 0.5.0